piotrfutymski/Hartree-Fock-App-Linux/README.md

 ```
 $ ./HF.sh H2O.txt out.txt
 ```
-Output an be find in out.txt and molecular orbitals grphs in pic folder.
+Output will be find in out.txt and molecular orbitals grqphs in pic folder.

 ## Input file